 Pet-Friendly Ice Melt

 If you are concerned for the safety of your pet, you can choose a 100% organic, all natural, salt free ice melter, such as Safe Step “Sure Paws”.
-It is composed of crystalline amide core infused with special glycols.
+It is composed of magnesium chloride.
 It is non-toxic, safe for pets and skin, safe for the environment, and less harmful to plants and grass.
 While being safe, the pet friendly ice melt is also effective and fast acting.
 It melts down to -15°F.

 Here are some helpful tips for using deicing products: